-The purpose of Advanced Placement Statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
+The purpose of Probability and Statistics is to introduce students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
 Students are exposed to four broad conceptual themes: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
-The course prepares students for the AP test in the spring where college credit may be earned.
 Materials Needed: A TI-84 Plus calculator.

-351 WSU CALCULUS

-PREREQUISITE: Pre-Calculus, meet WSU CCP requirements
+351 WSU CALCULUS GRADES: 11-12 PREREQUISITE: Pre-Calculus, Meet WSU CCP requirements 2 CREDITS

 This is a college level class.
 Students will receive 4 credits in Math 2300 Calculus I and 4 credits in Math 2310 Calculus II from Wright State University.
 This course is one period long.
 In the first semester, students will examine limits, the derivative, differentiation, applications of the derivative, antiderivatives, Riemann sums, the definite integral, and the Fundamental Theorem of Calculus.
 In the second semester, students will investigate integration techniques, applications of the definite integral, first-order differential equations, vectors and vector operations, parametric equations and polar coordinates, and indefinite series.
 The option will be given to take the AP Calculus BC Exam in May per the student's request.
-Materials Needed: A TI-84 Plus calculator. \This course may reflect a typical college couse schedule offered for two periods, two days per week.
+Materials Needed: A TI-84 Plus calculator. \This course may reflect a typical college course schedule offered for two periods, two days per week

-352 AP CALCULUS AB PREREQUISITE: Pre-Calculus
+352 AP CALCULUS AB GRADES: 11-12 PREREQUISITE: Pre-Calculus 1 CREDIT

 Advanced Placement Calculus AB is designed to both utilize and expand upon the algebraic and trigonometric concepts learned in Pre-Calculus and previous math courses.
-It is to introduce the student to a rigorous study of both differential and integral calculus, which a student would tpically encounter in a first year college calculus course.
+It is to introduce the student to a rigorous study of both differential and integral calculus, which a student would typically encounter in a first year college calculus course.
 In addition, material will also cover an introduction to sequences and series, differential equations and vectors.
 Students will have the opportunity to earn college credit by taking the AP Calculus AB exam in the spring.

-353 FINANCE & BANKING PREREQUISITE: None
+353 FINANCE & BANKING GRADE: 12 PREREQUISITE: None 1 CREDIT

-GRADE: 12 1 CREDIT

 The subject content is designed to provide students an opportunity to apply the math skills/concepts they have learned throughout high school to real life situations involving personal finance and investments.
-Topics include wages, taxes, loans, checking and savings accounts, budgeting, credit cards, insurance, transportation, and politics.
+Topics include wages, taxes, loans, checking and savings accounts, budgeting, credit cards, insurance, and transportation.
 This class does not meet the NCAA's standards for core Math.
-It is designed to meet State Financial Literacy requirements.
 Materials needed: scientific calculator.